jaiakash/gsoc-2025-proposal-kubeflow-llm-blueprint/README.md

 ## Technical Details

 ### TechStack

 GitHub Actions (and ACR), Kubernetes, Oracle Cloud, PyTorch, Python, Nvidia drivers, Linux

 ### Setup LLM Blueprint (Milestone 1 (June 2 - June 10))
 To set up the LLM blueprint that can triggered based on admin approval.
 We have already one sample on in trainer repo, [here](https://github.com/kubeflow/trainer/blob/master/examples/deepspeed/text-summarization/T5-Fine-Tuning.ipynb)
 I have tested a sample project for running on my local system.
+I will adding 2-3 base models of different requirements for our testing.

 Here is the branch - [test-self-runner](https://github.com/jaiakash/trainer/tree/test-runner)